Things To Do On The Asian Side Of Istanbul

 • Baylan Pastanesi: If you have a sweet tooth, then you need to pay Baylan Pastenesi a visit, which has a history dating back around 100 years.
 Be sure to ask for the famous Sunday of caramel and vanilla ice cream with honey and whipped cream.
 Delicious!

-• İnciraltı Meyhanesi: For the authentic meze experience, this restaurant is great.
-You’ll also find a range of traditional starters on offer, although some might be a little worrisome for you if you have a weak stomach – deep-fried brains, anyone?
+• İnciraltı Meyhanesi: for the authentic meze experience, this restaurant is great.
+You’ll also find a range of traditional starters on offer, although some might be a little problematic for you if you have a weak stomach – deep-fried brains, anyone?

 Where To Stay On The Asian Side Of Istanbul